Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 ### Supple

-REH began to use the word supple frequently later in his career.
+Howard began to use the word supple frequently later in his career.
 Supple was often used to describe women and men in fantasy stories.

 ![ADJ_supple_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/ed0f25da-175c-451d-85b5-7ec982a3a14f)